 78. Appy Pie

 Appy Pie Connect is a user-friendly automation platform that links various apps to streamline workflows effortlessly.
 It enables seamless integration between multiple apps without coding, allowing users to automate tasks and data transfer across platforms.
-With its intuitive interface, it simplifies complex processes, boosting productivity and efficiency for businesses.
+Its intuitive interface simplifies complex processes, boosting business efficiency and productivity.
 For example, GoHighLevel integrations using Appy Pie Connect make the popular app even more useful with CRM functionalities, messaging, payment gateways, and marketing automation.

-This is a Chrome plug-in that allows you to pull social media stats, metrics, and contact details.
-NinjaOutreach Lite lets you find ways to validate authority, ranking metrics, and engagement of a page or influencer.
+This Chrome plug-in pulls social media stats, metrics, and contact details.
+NinjaOutreach lets you find ways to validate a page’s or influencer’s authority, ranking metrics, and engagement.

-talkwalkerNow is designed to tell you the top trending topics for a given brand, industry, and country as they happen.
-This helps you to capitalize on the day’s news and find trending topics that your competitors don’t want you to know about.
+Talkwalker is designed to tell you the top trending topics for a given brand, industry, and country as they happen.
+This helps you capitalize on the day’s news and find trending topics competitors don’t want you to know about.

 82. Answer the Public

-This is a simple tool that lets you type in a keyword and receive insights about the most searched questions related to the keyword.
+This tool lets you type in a keyword and receive insights about the most searched questions related to the keyword.
 You can then filter results by popularity, country, type, etc.

 83. WordCounter

 This platform helps you to count words and characters.
-In addition, it can help you improve word choice and writing style as well as check for grammar mistakes and plagiarism.
-Likewise, it shows you the keywords and keyword density of the content being written.
+In addition, it can help you improve word choice, and writing style, and check for grammar mistakes and plagiarism.
+Likewise, it shows you the keywords and keyword density of the content you write.
 This lets you know which keywords you use most often and at what percentage.

 84. Pexels

 This free tool provides free photos.
-Pexels boasts of a large collection of photos that you can copy, edit, and distribute commercially.
+Pexels boasts a large photo collection you can copy, edit, and distribute commercially.

 This platform has millions of active users.
-Today, every brand, business, and big celebrities are using Twitter.
-As such, it is an amazing tool to use if you want your content to be noticed.
+Today, every brand, business, and personality uses X. As such, it is an amazing tool if you want your content to be noticed.

 86. 24-7 Press Release